Is it bad to sleep in a riser recliner chair?

 Lower back pain is a very common type of back pain.
 The best sleeping position for lower back pain is on your side, with a pillow between the knees.
 Because it is very difficult to sleep on your side in a riser recliner chair, they are not the best option for those with lower back pain.

 Shifting position at night is completely normal and healthy.
 But because your movement is more restricted when sleeping in a riser recliner chair compared to a bed, your muscles can become stiff and painful over time.

 The ability to easily raise your legs in a riser recliner chair can be helpful for poor circulation, but there are some drawbacks too.

-Sleeping upright in a chair can increase your risk of deep vein thrombosis (DVT), where a blood clot forms in the veins of your thigh or lower leg during long periods of uninterrupted sitting.
-If the clot travels to the lungs, this can lead to a pulmonary embolism which is a serious and potentially fatal condition.
+Sleeping upright in a chair can increase your risk of deep vein thrombosis (DVT).
+This is where a blood clot forms in the veins of your thigh or lower leg during long periods of uninterrupted sitting.
+If the clot travels to the lungs, this can lead to a pulmonary embolism, which is a serious and potentially fatal condition.
 Sleeping in a chair restricts your movement compared to a bed and keeps your limbs bent, which increases the risk of DVT.

 To lower your risk of DVT when sleeping in a riser recliner, stretch out as much as possible.
 Reclining the backrest and raising the footrest will help you to do this.
 If you also sit in your riser recliner during the day, moving and stretching regularly also reduces your risk of DVT.

 How sleeping in an adjustable bed is much better for your health